docksen/sdin/README.md

 The version of the package dependent on this package has been solidified.
 No version will be released unless necessary to ensure the correctness of the program.

 This package will maintain the v1 version for a long time.
 The interface field name, type and its meaning will not change.
 Please feel free to use it.

+If the content of the user manual is incorrect, please help me correct it, thank you.